M35 series 2½-ton 6×6 cargo truck: Tank truck

-The M49 fuel tanker and M50 water tanker variants were initially based on the M44 chassis.
+The M49 fuel tanker and M50 water tanker variants were initially based on the M45 chassis.
 The M49C series, however, were vehicles converted from C series drop-side cargo variants.
 M49s have 1,200-gallon tanks.
 Early models had triple compartments (200g front, 400g mid, baffled 600g rear), but most models have two 600-gallon baffled tanks.
 The M50 had a 1000 u.s.gal water tank, of which later variants had internal baffles to combat weight transfer during motion.
 In some areas the M35 is still used today as a wildland firefighting truck with a portable water supply and fully operational pump.

 Van

 A number of variants with van bodies, primarily for use as maintenance shop vans, were also created.
 The basic model was the M109, with a variant that could mount the PTO winch was designated M185.
 The M185 was a machine shop version of the M109 that carried a light duty crane, tools, other items.
 It often towed a M105 trailer.
 An expandable van variant with hydraulic lift gate was designated M292.
-Two variants of the M109 were specifically developed as service vehicles for the MGM-18 Lacrosse missile system, the XM411 for the Ground Guidance Electronic Equipment, and the XM412 with special tools and test equipment for the electronic guidance and control system.
+Another expandable van variant carried a water purification unit for supplying potable water.
+The M46 chassis could be used for mounting the expandable "Bat-Wing" machine shop body, but because of the weight of the machinery the preferred mount was by far the M809 5-ton chassis.
+Two variants of the M109 van were specifically developed as service vehicles for the MGM-18 Lacrosse missile system, the XM411 for the Ground Guidance Electronic Equipment, and the XM412 with special tools and test equipment for the electronic guidance and control system.
 A medical van variant was designated M132.